thanhluan001/machine-learning-for-trading/luan_bot_trading/features.md

 This document outlines the strict feature schema for training and Sunday inference pipelines.

+**Feature Row Granularity (Company / CIK Level):** Each row of the feature matrix corresponds to **one earnings event** of one company.
+A company (identified by its SEC CIK — see `Design.md` §9b and `company_merge_design.md`) contributes many rows over its S&P 400 membership window, one per earnings announcement.
+Ticker renames/rebrands are collapsed via `/metadata/sp400_companies`: the feature builder gathers all earnings dates stored under **any alias** of a company in `/earnings/calendar`, aligns them onto the **canonical ticker's** price series (`/sp400/{canonical_ticker}`, which Tiingo retro-adjusts across rebrands), and gates each event with the merged `combined_intervals` membership span (plus the 90-day rebalance buffer).
+Pre-rebrand earnings events are recoverable because the canonical price series already spans the alias periods.

 **Important:** The **3-year rolling eligibility window** means that when constructing a training example for an event in 2024-Q2, you may only use historical data back to 2021-Q2.
 This is a **data availability constraint** (to avoid regime-contaminated old data), **not** a feature lookback.
 Most features use only the most recent quarter or a short trailing window within that 3-year boundary.

 ---